Articles

 The lower your SpamAssassin score, the better

-When mail server administrators or email providers are setting up SpamAssassin, they can pick their own SpamAssassin score threshold.
-The default score is 5, though the SpamAssassin team encourages people to set a score they feel comfortable with and lower it accordingly.
+Mail server administrators or email providers can pick their own SpamAssassin score threshold.
+While the default score is 5, the SpamAssassin team encourages people to set a score they feel comfortable with and lower it accordingly.

 Since administrators and email providers can put whatever value they see fit, it’s good to not settle for a score of 5 and call it a day.
 Some email services or administrators might set their threshold to 3, which means your email will be rejected and will not arrive in their inbox.